 Turbulent transport of moisture, sensible heat and momentum plays an important role in the atmosphere.
 The parameterization of turbulence in numerical models of the atmosphere is therefore of great concern.
 In recent years various turbulence schemes have been tested in HIRLAM.
 One such is a variant of the Louis scheme (Louis et al., 1982).
 In this scheme the vertical transports are based on local gradients of the forecast variables.
 A refined description of the unstable planetary boundary layer became available with a nonlocal first order scheme (Holtslag and Boville, 1993; Nielsen, 1998).
-Recently the potential of the turbulence parameterization has increased by introducing 'turbulent kinetic energy' as a prognostic variable.
-This scheme (Cuxart et al., 2000) is briefly described below.
+Recently the turbulence processes have been formulated in the framework of a new prognostic forecast variable 'subgrid scale kinetic energy'.
+This variable does in principle describe all subgrid scale kinetic energy.
+The turbulence processes include the small scale motions while convection accounts for larger eddies.
+The scheme describing the turbulence transports (Cuxart et al., 2000) is briefly described below.